-The King had to identify with His people.
+The King when He came had to be baptized as this identified Him with His people.
 For Him then baptism was a matter of identification, and it was therefore most necessary.

 As we study, we must never forget the importance of John the Baptist.
 Jesus Himself had said of John the Baptist in Matthew 11